 Dear Orlando Family Stage Family & Friends,

-As one of the oldest theatres in Central Florida, Orlando Family Stage (formerly Orlando’s Civic Theatre) has stood strong through many emergencies, from hurricanes to national tragedies.
+As one of the oldest theatres in Central Florida, Orlando Family Stage (formerly Civic Theatre of Central Florida) has stood strong through many emergencies, from hurricanes to national tragedies.
 And yet, this particular scope of impact could prove our greatest obstacle.
-We urge our strong network of supporters to please consider helping us survive this next trial.
-Here are some ways you can help us:
+We urge our strong network of supporters to please consider helping us overcome this next obstacle, only if you feel moved to and are able.